 The tax authority started collecting and managing land transaction tax in April 2018, when the tax replaced stamp duty land tax in Wales.

-The WRA is estimated to raise £1 billion in revenue over a four-period to support public services, such as the NHS and schools, in Welsh communities.
+The WRA is estimated to raise £1 billion in revenue over a 4-year period to support public services, such as the NHS and schools, in Welsh communities.

 This is the first time the WRA is producing annual statistics by geographical area, including local authority and constituency level data.
 Prior to April 2018, HMRC produced statistics for stamp duty land tax.